-In 2022, the City of Lancaster will continue to administer its Lead Hazard Control Program that assists eligible homeowners with reducing and/or abating lead hazards in their properties.
-This program has also been expanded to include rental properties.
+In 2023, the City of Lancaster will continue to administer its Lead Hazard Control Program that assists eligible homeowners with reducing and/or abating lead hazards in their properties.
+This program has also Annual Action Plan been expanded to include rental properties.

 In 2019, the City was awarded \$9.1M in Lead Hazard Reduction Grant through the U.S. Department of Housing and Urban Development, plus an additional \$700,000 of Healthy Homes Supplemental funding.
 These dollars will be used to systematically make 500 housing units lead-safe over five (5) years.
 The funding is enabling the City to scale up its existing Lead Hazard Control Program by hiring additional staff, including outreach workers.
 The target area encompasses four Census tracts (9, 10, 14, and 147) in the southern half of the City where 16,000 residents live.
 61.5% of houses in the focus area were built prior to 1940 and lead-based paint is most likely present in the majority of households within the target area.
 Over 60% of families in the target area have low incomes and 82.6% of the population is a minority (including 58.6% Hispanic), meaning that this is a problem that is disproportionately affecting the City's most vulnerable populations.
 Over the next five years, the City of Lancaster will successfully make 500 housing units lead safe.
 The Healthy Homes Supplemental Funding is also allowing the City to address other health hazards (such as radon, mold, and tripping hazards) in 120 homes.
-In 2022, the City will eliminate a lien requirement for properties in the program to promote and ensure equitable access for landlords and tenants.
+In 2023, the City plans to eliminate lead hazards at 100 low- and moderate-income households and will continue to administer an accessible program that intentionally promotes equitable access for landlords and tenants.

-Additionally, the City conducted a community and stakeholder engagement process in Fall of 2021 to develop and update the City's Lead Hazard Control ordinance, which was passed by City Council in April of 2022.
+Additionally, the City conducted a community and stakeholder engagement process in Fall of 2021 to develop and update the City's Lead Hazard Control ordinance, which was passed by City Council in April of 2022, further affirming the City's commitment to creating safe and health living spaces for its residents.